 It’s been a while since we last tested a GALAX XANOVA gaming gear.
-Our verdict back then were pretty good for a gaming headset, considering that it is their first product on the relatively new sub-brand catered specifically for gaming gears.
+Our verdict back then for their products were pretty good – especially for a gaming headset, considering that it is their first product on the relatively new sub-brand catered specifically for gaming gears.

 Now what we actually have here for review is the Mensa Pro gaming mouse.
 A right handed gaming mouse made specifically for small to medium hands.
 Being the Pro model, this one comes with the Pixart PMW3389 – a familiar sensor we used to see from other brands.
 The Pro version also comes with the Omron D2FC-F-K switches which is rated to withstand 50 million press over the standard one.